Japan campaign: Land and sea battles

 Allied warships also bombarded several Japanese cities during July and August 1945.

 Fierce fighting during the battles of Iwo Jima and Okinawa generated a grim outlook for the eventual amphibious landings on the Japanese Home Islands among Allied strategists.
-Japanese ground troops had fought effective campaigns of attrition on both islands, and Allied naval forces were subjected to massed kamikaze attacks throughout the battle of Okinawa.
+Japanese ground troops had fought effective campaigns of attrition on both islands, and Allied naval forces were subjected to massive kamikaze attacks throughout the battle of Okinawa.
 In both cases, the Japanese refused to surrender and there were few survivors.
 While Japanese losses were near-complete, Allied forces also incurred tens of thousands of casualties during the fighting.

 Naval operations of the Japan campaign included a suicidal Japanese counteroffensive on 7 April 1945 (Operation Ten-Go), tasked with the insurmountable objective of relieving Okinawa, as well as an Allied campaign to place air and submarine-delivered mines in Japanese shipping lanes.
 This was illustrated by the naval surface engagement at Tokyo Bay in July 1945.

 In late 1945, the Soviet Union launched a series of successful offensives against several northern Japanese territories, in preparation for a possible invasion of Hokkaido: